MPD150: working towards a police free Minneapolis

 The MPD was established in 1867, two years after the end of the Civil War and five years after the Dakota Conflict.
 2017 therefore, marked the 150th anniversary of its founding.
 This presents an opportunity to review its performance during the fifteen decades of its existence and decide, as a community, whether its contract should be extended.
 Our position is that it emphatically should not.
-We will present our case – as well as alternatives, transitional steps and action plan – in the form of a community report to be released later in this anniversary year.
-Artistic and cultural work will be ramped up in preparation for the public release and its aftermath.
-This will include activities of our own initiative (such as the zine we put out in July) as well as support and encouragement for independent creative projects that can carry and normalize our message.
-These may include pop-up history displays, teach-ins, films, murals, performance, essay contests, and many other projects, to inspire a rethinking of popular assumptions about the permanence and inevitability of the police.
+We presented our case – as well as alternatives, transitional steps and action plan – in the form of a community report that was released in 2017.
+Artistic and cultural work was coupled with this work, including a 2018 art exhibit based on the report. will be ramped up in preparation for the public release and its aftermath.

 This initiative is intended to transform the way policing, crime and safety are understood in Minneapolis.
 By producing a performance review at the MPD’s 150-year mark, we can offer alternative strategies to the failed reforms that are routinely trotted out in response to protest and then methodically sabotaged, undermined and reversed by an alliance of police leadership, unions and rank and file.
 Far from being a naive concept, police abolition is the only viable option for ending the systematic and unrelenting abuse of our communities.
 What is truly naive is to imagine that the police system – established in the wake of emancipation to defend racist power relations – can be re-purposed as a community-friendly, non-racist entity devoted to the safety and wellbeing of everyone.
 The staying power of that illusion stems from the difficulty people have envisioning real alternatives.
 We intend to change that.